abdulmanafpv/Machine-Learning-Projects/README.md

     A model to predict the importance of Advertisment in Sales.

     Linear Regression is used for this prediction.
+    # Result
+    The score is 0.79.
+From this we can mainly understand that how a advertisement is impact on sales

 2) Identify Breast cancer patients

     A model for predicting a patient is malignant or non malignant.

     Logistic Regression is used for this classification.
+    # Result
+    The accuracy of Logistic Regression model is 0.96

 3) Identify Spam Mails

     Built a spam identifier using TF-IDF and Logistic Regression.
+      # Result
+      For this we want to use Precision score.
+The Precision score of this Logistic Regression model is 0.99

 4) Sentimental Analysis of Movies

     Logistic Regression and TF-IDF is used for sentimental Analysis of movies.
+     # Result
+     The accuracy of this model is 0.63

 # Tools Used